Link : https://arxiv.org/pdf/2106.09685

 - Values:

-: Only the biases in the low-rank matrices are updated.
+"none": No biases are updated."all": All biases are updated."lora_only": Only the biases in the low-rank matrices are updated.

 - Usage: This controls whether and how the biases in the model are fine-tuned alongside the main weight updates.